Watch webinar videos

 SACE International is a globally recognised pre-university program that awards students the South Australian Certificate of Education (SACE) and provides entry into the world’s top universities.

-It all happens in South Australia
+It's all happening in South Australia

 News, highlights and insights for trade and investment in South Australia.